joost-morsink/FF-admin-module/wiki/models/donations.md

 OptionId: The id of the investment option
 CharityId: The id of the charity
 Amount: The amount of money donated, in the option's currency.
+OriginalCurrency: The currency of the original donation.
+OriginalAmount: The amount of money donated, in the original currency.
 @endtyaml
 ```